Yipeechen/react-complete-guide_burger-builder/memo.md

 # 190. Understanding Http Requests in React

 * not get back a new html page from server, instead back some json data or send some json data to the server.

+# 253. Navigating to the Checkout Page

+* withRouter(component) | react-router-dom
+  - wrap our export with it, can get the history and match which are referred to the nearest match.